CDPR-Modding-Documentation/Cyberpunk-Modding-Docs/for-mod-creators/modding-guides/items-equipment/adding-new-items/README.md

 To add an appearance, you will have to touch the following files:

 1. \***.yaml**: Adding an entry
-2. **appearance.app**: Adding a mapping between rootentity and mesh's appearance
+2. **appearance.app**: Adding a mapping between root_entity and mesh's appearance
-3. **rootentity.ent**: Adding a mapping between yaml's appearance and app's appearance
+3. **root_entity.ent**: Adding a mapping between yaml's appearance and app's appearance
 4. \*_.mesh_:
    1. Adding a MeshMaterialEntry
    2. Adding a MaterialInstance